KC to DC: A Holocaust Learning & Travel Opportunity for Educators

 One goal of this educational experience is to help participants form a learning community with other group members.
 We hope that KC to DC teachers will develop collegial relationships that extend beyond our last meeting.
 Therefore, each person is expected to actively participate in all program activities.
 Participants should not expect to include family members, partners, friends, or pets in the events planned for the KC to DC experience.

 Participants will be housed in double-occupancy hotel rooms.
-For the nights of 9 and 10 July 2025, it is expected that those who apply for the program utilize these accommodations.
+You will be assigned to share a room with a fellow KC to DC participant.
+For the nights of 8 and 9 July 2026, it is expected that those who apply for the program utilize these accommodations.
 Although we discourage this option, participants who choose to book private accommodations must do so at their own expense.

-All participants must arrive in Washington, DC on 9 July 2025 in time to check into our hotel and meet the group by 6 p.m. for an evening tour.
-10 July will be a full day at USHMM; dinner that evening is a required activity.
-Participants have no responsibilities to the group on 11 July 2025.
+All participants must arrive in Washington, DC on 8 July 2025 in time to check into our hotel and meet the group by 6 p.m. for the evening tour.
+9 July will be a full day at USHMM; dinner that evening is a required activity.
+10 July 2025 is a travel home day; participants have no responsibilities to the group that day.

-Write a thank you letter to the benefactor that includes a reflection on how KC to DC influenced your understanding of the Holocaust and your ability to teach it.
+Write a thank you letter to the benefactor (c/o MCHE) that includes a reflection on how KC to DC influenced your understanding of the Holocaust and your ability to teach it.

 3. Share what you have learned!

-Conduct a 20-30 minute presentation (e.g. faculty meeting, professional development, talk for community group) about your KC to DC experience, including such things as: important ideas or skills learned, how the experience has affected your teaching, MCHE as a resource.
+Conduct a 20-30 minute presentation (e.g. faculty meeting, department meeting, professional development workshop, talk for community group) about your KC to DC experience, including such things as: important ideas or skills learned, how the experience has affected your teaching, MCHE as a resource.

 4. Stay involved!